Comeback, last-second shot make for memorable Dayton victory at Loyola

 After a defensive stop, Bennett returned to the line with 14 seconds to play.
 This time, he made 1 of 2, giving Dayton a 68-66 lead.
 That was the last of 21 made free throws for Dayton, which outscored Loyola by 18 at the line.

 Then Loyola tied the game on two free throws by Houinsou with 8 seconds to play.
-He missed his second free throw but got a second chance after a lane violation against Dayton’s Keonte Jones.
+He missed his second free throw but got a second chance after a lane violation against Dayton.

 Dayton dribbled the ball past halfcourt and called timeout with 5.5 seconds remaining, setting up the play for Bennett.